 You can order a Hippo water-saver bag.
 The cheaper alternative is to make your own filler: use a 2l bottle filled with pebbles or sand (2 x 1.5l for a 9+ litre cistern); or use a simple brick - 2 bricks for a cistern over 9 litres.

 Place your flushing saver device in the cistern making sure it won't interfere with the flushing mechanism.
-Before closing the cistern, take a picture to score the goals!
+Before closing the cistern, make sure you take a picture to score the goals!
+VAR will disallow all goals that do not show the flushing saver device!

 A dual-flush toilet is a variation of the flush toilet that uses two buttons (or handle) to flush different amounts of water.
 Lesser amount for liquid and greater amount for solid.